larsonnn/imus/README.md

 # imus, immutable store [WIP]
 ## imus provides simple store functionality, it is not a state machine
+> imus is work in progress.
+Be aware of breaking changes and do not use in production yet.
 <hr>

 ### Installation